lukasbahr/kg-rag-fmea/README.md

-# Knowledge Graph Enhanced Retrieval-Augmented Generation for Failure Mode and Effects Analysisy
+# Knowledge Graph Enhanced Retrieval-Augmented Generation for Failure Mode and Effects Analysis

-This repository contains the code, datasets, and additional resources for the research paper titled "Title of Your Research Paper," which is currently published as preprint in arXive.
+This repository contains the code, datasets, and additional resources for the research paper titled "Knowledge Graph Enhanced Retrieval-Augmented Generation for Failure Mode and Effects Analysis," which is currently published as a preprint on arXiv.
 Here, we provide all the necessary information and resources to reproduce the results presented in our paper.

 ## Abstract

-Failure mode and effects analysis (FMEA) is a critical tool for mitigating potential failures, particular during ramp-up phases of new products.
-However, its effectiveness is often limited by the missing reasoning capabilities of the FMEA tools, which are usually tabular structured.
-Meanwhile, large language models (LLMs) offer novel prospects for fine-tuning on custom datasets for reasoning within FMEA contexts.
+Failure mode and effects analysis (FMEA) is an essential tool for mitigating potential failures, particularly during the ramp-up phases of new products.
+However, its effectiveness is often limited by the reasoning capabilities of the FMEA tools, which are usually tabular structured.
+Meanwhile, large language models (LLMs) offer novel prospects for advanced natural language processing tasks.
 However, LLMs face challenges in tasks that require factual knowledge, a gap that retrieval-augmented generation (RAG) approaches aim to fill.
 RAG retrieves information from a non-parametric data store and uses a language model to generate responses.
-Building on this idea, we propose to advance the non-parametric data store with a knowledge graph (KG).
-By enhancing the RAG framework with a KG, our objective is to leverage analytical and semantic question-answering capabilities on FMEA data.
-This paper contributes by presenting a new ontology for FMEA observations, an algorithm for creating vector embeddings from the FMEA KG, and a KG enhanced RAG framework.
-Our approach is validated through a human study and we measure the performance of the context retrieval recall and precision.
+Building on this concept, we propose to enhance the non-parametric data store with a knowledge graph (KG).
+By integrating a KG into the RAG framework, we aim to leverage analytical and semantic question-answering capabilities for FMEA data.
+This paper contributes by presenting set-theoretic standardization and a schema for FMEA data, a chunking algorithm for creating vector embeddings from the FMEA-KG, and a KG-enhanced RAG framework.
+Our approach is validated through a user experience design study, and we measure the precision and performance of the context retrieval recall.

 ## Citation